braydonwillms/CTF-Writeups-RTCP-2020/README.md

 The problem contains a box image that, when clicked, call a javascript function spawnCat.
 This places a cat gif in the browser window.
 If we take a look at the gif, the flag is split into pieces throughout the file.
 flag: rtcp{k4wA1I_kitT3nz_4_tH3_w1N!!_41232345}

+## growls at the chicken
+grrrrrrR
+big chicken, i hisS At you!!!

+This one was pretty fun.
+Given in the problem are an RSA public key, private key, and message.
+That's straighforward enough, so we decrypt this and get "unknown-123-246-470-726.herokuapp.com" as the message.
+Going to this URL, we find a page with some talk about a drawer in the console and two strings hidden in the html: "9 20 30 15 16 5 14 19 30 27 29 8 20 13 12 28" and "abcdefghijklmnopqrstuvwxyz[]. ".
+If we look at the characters in the second string based on the indices in the first, we get the message "it opens [.html]".
+From this, I took a guess and tried opening drawer.html, which held the flag.
+flag: rtcp{ch1ck3n_4nd_th3_3gg}

 # General Skills
 ## Come Eat Grandma
 Oh, my bad, this spreadsheet appears to be missing its commas.